Season 1, Episode 34

 Lorne Brown:

 I have a question about when one partner is more interested in intimacy than the other or wanting to have sex.
 Now, I’m going to make a generalization.
 It’s usually the man that wants it more than the woman, but I am going to say, I have seen couples where it’s the other way around, but most times, it isn’t.
-I’m going to ask you a question and my listeners, because a lot of them are my patients, my listener are going to think, “Oh my God, he’s talking about me because he talked about this in the practice.”
+I’m going to ask you a question and my listeners, because a lot of them are my patients, my listeners are going to think, “Oh my God, he’s talking about me because he talked about this in the practice.”

 Here’s the big reveal.
 This is said to me so many times.
 You may think it’s about you, but this is something that I hear often that the woman really doesn’t want to have sex with her partner, but he does.
 She’s having sex just so he’ll be nicer or he’ll be happy.
 It’s asked to me many times, and I don’t have an answer for this.
 Somebody comes to you and says, “I’m married.
 My partner wants to have sex.
 I’m really not into him, but I’m having sex.
 I used to fight it, and it used to be really difficult to receive him, to have him penetrate me.
 Now, I do it because it kind of seems to take the edge off of him and he’s nicer after.”